decodingafterlife/SweetCode/README.md

 #### 1. Get Your Groq API Key
 To use the AI Hint Assistant feature, you'll need a Groq API key:

-1. **Sign up for Groq**: Visit [Groq's website](https://console.groq.com/) and create an account
+1. **Sign up for Groq**: Visit [Groq's website](https://console.groq.com/) and create an account.
-2. **Log in**: Use your credentials to access the Groq console
+2. **Log in**: Use your credentials to access the Groq console.
-3. **Navigate to API Keys**: Go to the [API Keys section](https://console.groq.com/keys) in your dashboard
+3. **Navigate to API Keys**: Go to the [API Keys section](https://console.groq.com/keys) in your dashboard.
-4. **Create a new key**: Click "Create API Key" and give it a descriptive name
+4. **Create a new key**: Click "Create API Key" and give it a descriptive name.
-5. **Copy your key**: Save the generated API key securely - you'll need it for the extension
+5. **Copy your key**: Save the generated API key securely - you'll need it for the extension.

 #### 2. Configure the Extension
-1. Click on the SweetCode extension icon in your Chrome toolbar
+1. Click on the SweetCode extension icon in your Chrome toolbar.
-2. Enter your Groq API key in the "Groq API Key" field
+2. Enter your Groq API key in the "Groq API Key" field.
 3. Select your preferred AI model from the dropdown:
-   - **Llama3-8b**: Fast and efficient for general hints
+   - **Llama3-8b**: Fast and efficient for general hints.
-   - **Gemma-9b**: Good balance of speed and quality
+   - **Gemma-9b**: Good balance of speed and quality.
-   - **DeepSeek-70b**: Most advanced model for detailed hints
+   - **DeepSeek-70b**: Most advanced model for detailed hints.
-4. The extension will automatically save your settings
+4. The extension will automatically save your settings.

 #### 3. Using the AI Hints
-1. Navigate to any LeetCode problem page
+1. Navigate to any LeetCode problem page.
-2. Click the SweetCode extension icon to open the AI Assistant
+2. Click the SweetCode extension icon to open the AI Assistant.
 3. Choose your hint level:
-   - **Ordinary Hint**: Basic guidance to get you started
+   - **Ordinary Hint**: Basic guidance to get you started.
-   - **Advanced Hint**: More detailed approach suggestions
+   - **Advanced Hint**: More detailed approach suggestions.
-   - **Expert Hint**: Comprehensive strategy and insights
+   - **Expert Hint**: Comprehensive strategy and insights.
-4. The AI will analyze the problem and provide a helpful hint
+4. The AI will analyze the problem and provide a helpful hint.
-5. The corresponding time cost will be deducted from your social media allowance
+5. The corresponding time cost will be deducted from your social media allowance.

 **Note**: The hint buttons only appear when you're on a LeetCode problem page.
 The AI analyzes the problem context automatically to provide relevant hints.